 Preschoolers have a lot of energy, which they use in a more organized way than when they were toddlers.
 Instead of just running around in the backyard, a preschooler has the physical skills and coordination to ride a tricycle or chase a butterfly.

-Preschoolers are also discovering what it means to play with a friend instead of just alongside another child, as toddlers do.
+Preschoolers also are discovering what it means to play with a friend instead of just alongside another child, as toddlers do.
 By being around other kids, a preschooler gains important social skills, such as sharing and taking turns.
 Despite occasional conflicts, preschoolers learn to cooperate and interact during play.

 Preschoolers develop important motor skills as they grow.
 New skills your preschooler might show off include hopping, jumping forward, catching a ball, doing a somersault, skipping, and balancing on one foot.
 Help your child practice these skills by playing and exercising together.